tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 109 (DuFr).md

 - After the battle, the party takes a moment to recover and heal, with Delwath and [[Seeker]] providing much-needed healing to the group.
 - They search the remains of the constructs, finding strange metallic shards that appear to be inert but once held magical power, along with two intact metallic flies that [[Wellby]] adds to his collection.
 - Descending through several floors, they pass rooms that were once workshops, libraries, and living quarters, all in various states of decay from exposure to sea air.
 - The group finds two magical books—one related to necromancy, bound in crimson leather, and the other seemingly tied to divination, clasped shut with metal hands.
-They carefully store both books in their [[portable hole]] for later examination.
+They carefully store both books in their [[Portable Hole]] for later examination.
 - They also find scraps of adamantium in the ritual room, confirming their origin as part of [[Apollyon]]'s phylactery, as well as a silver water pitcher, Drancorian coins, and other small valuable items.
 - Moving through the lower levels, the party comes across three relatively unadorned gold rings, a gold platter, and additional Drancorian coins.
 The treasure found includes: two magical books (one necromancy, one divination), two intact metallic flies, scraps of adamantium, a silver water pitcher, Drancorian gold and silver coins, three gold rings, and a gold platter.